MJAS1/vidman/README.md

 ## Intro

+This software is released under the GNU General Public License version 3.

-This software is used to control the experimental flow of magnetoencephalography experiments using real-time video feedback of hands as stimulus.
+VidMan is used to control the experimental flow of magnetoencephalography experiments using real-time video feedback of hands as stimulus.
 It can be used to send trigger signals via the parallel port each time the video feed is modified.
 Thus far, a Stingray F033C FireWire video camera has been used during the experiments, but any FireWire camera should work.

 VidMan has been tested on Ubuntu 16.04 LTS.
 Some problems with vsync were encountered on Ubuntu 12.04 LTS, but newer versions should be fine.
 It requires